tbogdala/rust-llama.cpp/README.md

               it was being used for and I'll implement something.
 - [x] CHANGE: `PredictOptions()` how has an additional member called `print_specials` which is a boolean indicating if special characters should be tokenized to text or not in the output.
+- [x] FIXED:  Changed internal binding function `llama_predict` to only return the string for the generated tokens.
+The original behavior upstream is to return the whole string including prompt.
+Llama-3 exposed this weakness since by default it doesn't render tokens to string in an exact match.
+In addition to the above change for special characters, this change should make the Llama-3 models supported out of the box.
+In the Rust library code, the original implementation tried to remove the prompt anyway, so this should be a transparent fix.

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master' once tested well enough.